Welcome to Vanuatu

 This beautiful island is a Pacific island adventure far beyond your expectations.
-It offers an array of deserted beaches, remote and rugged islands, ancient culture and of course some world class diving scattered throughout an 80 plus island archipelago.
-Little effort and time is needed in order to really explore Vanuatu's islands, but it is worth every single bit of it.
+It offers an array of deserted beaches, remote and rugged islands, ancient culture, and of course some world-class diving scattered throughout an 80 plus island archipelago.
+Little effort and time are needed in order to really explore Vanuatu’s islands, but it is worth every single bit of it.

 Around 90 minutes after, men arrived safely to shore.
 As they disembarked there was no panic, many men even walked onto the shore.
 However, the attempts that were made by the captain to beach the ship were obstructed by a coral reef.
-The Coolidge listed on her side, began to sink and then slid down the slope on into the channel.
+The Coolidge listed on her side began to sink and then slid down the slope onto the channel.

 Only two casualties were recorded in the sinking.
 The first was a man who was working within the engine room when the first mine struck.
 The second was a Captain Euart, who went back to the ship to help men that were left in the infirmary which he successfully rescued, but was then unable to escape himself and went down with the ship.

 Since sinking the ship has been used for countless recreational diving.
-The Coolidge wreck is a largely intact luxury cruise liner and a military ship which offers numerous holds and decks for divers to swim through.
-Within the wreck itself there are Jeeps, cannons, guns, helmets, personal supplies, trucks, chandeliers, a mosaic tile fountain and an incredibly beautiful statue of "The Lady".
+The Coolidge wreck is a largely intact luxury cruise liner and a military ship that offers numerous holds and decks for divers to swim through.
+Within the wreck itself, there are Jeeps, cannons, guns, helmets, personal supplies, trucks, chandeliers, a mosaic tile fountain, and an incredibly beautiful statue of “The Lady”.
 The Lady is a porcelain relief of a lady riding a unicorn.

 The diving in Vanuatu is very diverse and interesting.
-Varied from the easy protected waters of the marine sanctuary, to the shallow colourful reefs, deep drop offs, crystal clear waters, teeming with fish life and sunken ship wrecks.
-The Coolidge wreck lies on her side in 20 - 70 meters (70 - 240 feet) of water.
+Varied from the easily protected waters of the marine sanctuary to the shallow colorful reefs, deep drop-offs, crystal clear waters, teeming with fish life, and sunken shipwrecks.
+The Coolidge wreck lies on her side in 20 – 70 meters (70 – 240 feet) of water.

 The islands offer around 50 different dives.
 From a recreational diver’s perspective, all these dives are deep and should involve deco stops.
 Although in warm, relatively clear waters with practically no current, the depth is not as challenging as it could be elsewhere.
 The reef it has to offer is also very interesting, little coral gardens have been purposely built there at 5 km to mark the safety stop.

-The climate in Vanuatu is tropical, and offers around nine months of warm to hot rainy weather.
-The possibility of cyclones and three to four months of cooler, drier weather is characterised by incoming winds from the southeast.
+The climate in Vanuatu is tropical and offers around nine months of warm to hot rainy weather.
+The possibility of cyclones and three to four months of cooler, drier weather is characterized by incoming winds from the southeast.

 Language – Bislama, French & English